-2.4.3.
+2.5.3.
 Memorandum of Understanding

-The Memorandum of Understanding (MoU) is a framework agreement that formalises the partnership between organisations from two or more countries and sets out the procedures and arrangements for cooperation.
+Memorandum of Understanding is a framework agreement between partner institutions involved in ECVET, from two or more countries.

 Parties, signing the Memorandum of Understanding:

 - Accept each other as competent institutions - Confirm their acceptance of quality assurance, assessment, validation and recognition criteria and procedures as adequate for credit transfer - Agree on the terms of the partnership, including objectives, duration and mechanisms for revision of Memorandum of Understanding - Using reference levels determined by the EQF, decides the comparability of relevant qualifications for credit transfer purposes.